-There is currently a lack of animal welfare for dogs in the Waitaki District-animal control officers have to deal with a large number of dog welfare problems within the pound.
+There is currently a lack of animal welfare for dogs in the Waitaki District - animal control officers have to deal with a large number of dog welfare problems within the pound.
 This issue places pressure on the service level expectations within Council's pound facility.

-Council is committed to providing quality pound facilities and dog control services, including outside of normal business hours and realistically achievable education initiatives around the implications of impoundment, and the re-homing of dogs from its pound facilities.
+Council is committed to providing quality pound facilities, and realistically achievable education initiatives around the implications of impoundment, and the re-homing of dogs from its pound facilities.